Overview

-Disqus provides a snippet i.e., a block of javascript code which we will link to our html page for integrating a commenting system.
+Disqus provides a code snippet to integrate the Disqus Comments System i.e., a block of javascript code added to Django templates.

-- Fill your details and Click on "Create Site Button"
+Step 2: Fill in your details and click on the "Create Site Button"

-- Now, they will ask you to subscribe for a plan, you can choose the free plan for now, BASIC one and click on subscribe now button.
+Step 3: Now, they will ask you to subscribe to a plan, you can choose the free plan, for now, the BASIC one, and click on subscribe now button.

-- Now, they will ask you what platform is your site on.
-At the bottom there is button "I dont see my platform listed,install manually with universal code", click on it
+Step 4: Now, they will ask you what platform your site is on.
+At the bottom, there is a button "I don't see my platform listed, install manually with universal code", click on it

 <div id="disqus_thread"></div>